While no stage of shipping container home construction should be taken lightly, certain stages are definitely more important than others.

 If you’re using panel insulation this means fitting them with the foil the correct way around.

 You should also make sure you insulate the correct parts of the shipping container.
-A lot of people don’t insulate underneath the shipping container, however I would recommend you do.
+A lot of people don’t insulate underneath the shipping container, however we recommend you do.

 It isn’t just fitting the insulation though; it’s making sure you choose the right type of insulation to use in the first place.